CITES Appendices | 2024

 • There is no USF&W ESA listing for this subspecies - only northern white rhino is classified as 'Endangered'.

-• There are no 2020 CITES hunting trophy quota for this animal in South Africa or Namibia.
+• There is no CITES hunting trophy quota for this animal in South Africa or Namibia.

 Black Rhino